TheFakeMontyOnTheRun/space-trashman-blues/core/docs/episode0.md

 You: a skinny hawaian hacker.
 Dont know how to swim.
 You got arrested and sentenced to the lower depths penal colony, working as a junker.

-As a junker, you go into a sunken warship to collect scrap.
+As a junker, you go into a sunken warship to collect scrap, but for this mission you will have an special assignment: instead of collecting scrap, like usual, you must deactivate or eject the nuclear core of the warship, to prevent it from exploding and allowing future crews to come and collect scrap.

 You're the first person entering it after it sunk to the bottom.

 You must do a perfect job, in order to build trust on your supervisor, allowing you to eventually abuse that trust.
 But for now, everything must be by the book.
 The docking operation is a very delicate one, since the ship is on the verge of breaking apart and further sinking into the abyss.